dethebera/Bera-HardhatExample/README.md

 # Bera-HardhatExample
 This repo should serve as an example of the config and manual gas-override required for hardhat based contract deployments on Berachain Artio.
-The repo also should help you verify countracts directly via hardhat (Routescan api and configs have been provided in the repo).
+The repo also should help you verify contracts via hardhat (Routescan api and configs have been provided in the repo).

 ## Sum-up on the changes made/required for contract deployments on Artio.
 1. The default Hardhat `deployContract` is having issue.
 But crafting the deploy transaction manually with `gasLimit` and `gasPrice` specified works.